edmarkovich/pi-productivity/README.md

 CAL2=""
 ```

-- These are set by following Google's OAUTH processes using Curl or Postman.
+- These are set by following Google's OAUTH processes.
+See the link below, both to set up the API and authenticate using Curl or Postman.
 This documentation should help but it's quite fiddly.
 https://developers.google.com/identity/protocols/oauth2/native-app
 At the end of the day, you need to end up with a Google application
 permissioned for Gmail and Google Calendar, and an authenticated